 4-month well-baby checkup

 The four-month checkup is an exciting one because baby will have grown a lot in the two whole months between well-checks, and is starting to become more aware of their environment.
 This is the time your child receives their second round of vaccines for PCV, RV, Hib, IPV and DTaP vaccines.

 6-month well-baby checkup

 Along with the usual steps at the beginning of the appointment, the doctor will talk to you about feedings and introducing solid foods.
-Your doctor will also give recommendations for soothing sore gums during teething.
+Your doctor will also give recommendations for soothing sore gums when your baby starts teething.

 At this visit, your little one may receive a third dose of PCV, DTaP and possibly Hib or RV.
 Between the ages of 6 and 18 months, baby will also need a third dose of hep B and IPV.